Sukhsimrankaur/kaur_sukhsimran_coding_assignment11/README.md

 The app is served inside an Nginx container, exposing port **7775** on localhost.

 ---
-## The folder structure
+##  Folder Structure

-- React app source code
+- `src/` – React app source code
+- `public/` – Static assets
-- Dockerfile for building and running the app
+- `Dockerfile` – For building and running the app
-- README.md - instruction file
+- `docker-compose.yml` – Optional: to run with Docker Compose
+- `README.md` – Instructions

+---

 ## How to build and run
 - First you should have Docker installed and running on your system.